Y0Coss/docs-fork/pages/public_cloud/compute/migration_between_regions/guide.en-gb.md

 >
 > Local backups are accessible from all availability zones within a 3AZ region.
 You can proceed directly to the instance recreation stage.
 >
+> Currently, creating a distant backup is not available through the OVHcloud Control Panel.
+You can only perform this action via the OVHcloud API or OpenStack.
+>

 > [!tabs]
 > Via the OVHcloud Control Panel